Catherine Hardy Lavender: To the Olympic Games

 At the U.S. Olympic tryouts in Harrisburg, Pennsylvania, Hardy set an American record in the 200-meter run, thus securing a position on the 1952 U.S. Olympic Women's Track Team.
 She was the only representative of the state of Georgia that year in the Olympics, held in Helsinki, Finland.
-There, she anchored the 4x100 meter relay.
+There, she anchored the 4 × 100 meter relay.
 She won the gold medal with her teammates Mae Faggs, Barbara Jones and Janet Moreau.
 This particular race was an upset, because the Australians and their star, Marjorie Jackson, whom they called "Jet", were heavily favored to win.
 A poor baton transfer, however, beat the Australians' chances.

 Originally, Janet Moreau was to serve as the anchor for the team, but when the coach realized that Hardy was the fastest runner on the team, the order was changed.
 Photographs and video of the race show that the race was quite close, but the US runner Hardy was the one who broke the tape at the finish, edging out Germany, who took the silver medal, and Great Britain, who won the bronze medal.
 Hardy's time in the 100 meters she ran was faster than the winning time in the 100-meter race at this Olympics.
 Although Hardy had been slated to compete in that event as well, a poor showing in one of the heats stopped her advancement.
 Despite this fact, Hardy and her teammates set a new world record, and brought home the gold in this event.
 Upon returning to the States, Hardy was greeted with a ticker tape parade in her hometown.
 In 1999 she was inducted into the Georgia Sports Hall of Fame.

-Career, marriage and family
+Personal life

 Hardy was offered coaching positions in the northern U.S., but chose to enter her field of study—education—in Atlanta, Georgia.
 There she settled, marrying the late Edward Wright Lavender, Sr. in 1956, and bearing two children—a son Edward Lavender, Jr. in 1957, and a daughter Stephanie in 1960.
 Hardy Lavender continued teaching, having a career that lasted over 30 years.
 She retired in 1986 to care for her aged mother who had Alzheimer's disease.
 After her mother died in 1987, Hardy Lavender returned to education by substitute teaching in the Atlanta Public Schools system.

+She was a devout member of Jehovah's Witnesses.